-Historically, the Company has not charged sales tax to its state of Washington customers that provide a reseller certificate, treating this as a wholesale transaction rather than as a retail sale.
+Historically, the Company has not charged sales tax to its Washington State customers that provide a reseller certificate, treating this as a wholesale transaction rather than as a retail sale.
 Effective April 1, 2020, the state of Washington Department of Revenue ("DOR") published a rule which amended Washington Administrative Code 458-20-211, otherwise known as Rule 211, by designating sales of stand-alone concrete pumping services as solely retail transactions.
-The Company believes the DOR improperly amended Rule 211 and is strongly defending this position.
-As such, for the period from April 1, 2020 through January 31, 2024, the Company did not charge sales tax where its customers provide a reseller certificate and petitioned for declaratory relief from the rule.
+The Company sought to strongly defend its position that no sales tax should be charged for customers that provide a reseller certificate.
+As such, for the period from April 1, 2020 through January 31, 2024, the Company did not charge sales tax where its customers provide a reseller certificate and petitioned for declaratory relief from the amended rule.

-In February 2023, the Company received an adverse ruling from the Thurston County superior court regarding its position, which it has appealed.
-In February 2024, oral arguments were heard in the Court of Appeals in Tacoma and the Company received an unfavorable judgement during the same month.
+In February 2023, the Company received an adverse ruling from the Thurston County superior court in Washington State regarding its position, which it appealed.
+In February 2024, oral arguments were heard in the Court of Appeals in Tacoma, Washington and the Company received an unfavorable judgement during the same month.
 As of October 31, 2023, no liability had been recorded in connection with this contingency as a loss was not deemed probable at that time.
-However, as a result of the unfavorable judgment in February 2024, the Company has concluded the loss is now probable and therefore has recorded a loss of \$3.5 million in the quarter ended January 31, 2024.
-The loss is included in general and administrative expenses in the Company's condensed consolidated financial statements.
+However, as a result of the unfavorable judgement in February 2024, the Company concluded loss is probable and therefore recorded a loss of \$3.5 million in the quarter ended January 31, 2024.
+The loss is included in general and administrative expenses in the Company's condensed consolidated financial statements for the nine months ended July 31, 2024.
 During the quarter ended January 31, 2024, the Company made a payment of \$1.8 million to the DOR.
 Beginning with the second quarter of fiscal year 2024, the Company started assessing sales tax related to its customers in the state of Washington.